The selected method is used for all internal communication. For example, when a

 the Domain Component (

-CN) or one of the Subject Alternative Name (
+At least one of the Subject Alternative Name (

 SANs, MongoDB can compare either DNS names or IP addresses.
-In previous versions, MongoDB only compares DNS names.

-If the certificate includes the Extended Key Usage (
+If the certificate used as the

-extendedKeyUsage) setting, the value must include
+extendedKeyUsage, the value must include both

-clientAuth("TLS Web Client Authentication").
+clientAuth("TLS Web Client Authentication") and

 extendedKeyUsage = clientAuth